AtulJoshi1206/Kumauni-Translation/README.md

 - **Integration:**
   Developing a user-friendly interface or API to make the translation service accessible.

+## The site is live at https://huggingface.co/spaces/atul120411/KumaoniBERT
+The project is still under work.

 ## Contact

 For any questions or contributions, please reach out to the authors via GitHub or contact the project leads directly.